auryn31/fermentation-chamber/README.md

 ### Common Issues

 1. **Sensor Reading Failures**
-   - Check DHT11 wiring and power supply
+   - Check BME280 I2C wiring and power supply
-   - Verify pin configuration in `config.h`
+   - Verify I2C address in `config.h` (try 0x77 if 0x76 doesn't work)
+   - Use I2C scanner to find the correct address

 2. **Fan Not Starting**
    - Ensure `FAN_PWM_MIN` is set appropriately for your fan